DV

 What is the difference between CGDV and DIVO?

-CGDV (Capital Group Dividend Value ETF) tracks Actively managed basket of U.S. dividend-paying equities with a dividend strategy, while DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a basket approach.
+CGDV (Capital Group Dividend Value ETF) tracks Actively managed basket of U.S. dividend-paying equities with a dividend approach, while DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach.
 They are issued by Capital Group and Amplify ETFs respectively.

 Can I hold both CGDV and DIVO?